Richmond Hill explosion: Conspiracy to commit murder

-Additional charges

-In a case unrelated to the explosion charges, Mark Leonard and two other men were charged with conspiracy to commit insurance fraud.
-Prosecutors alleged that the men conspired to submit an insurance claim for a stolen motorcycle.
-Prosecutors contend that the motorcycle was disassembled in Shirley's garage.

 Trials

 Mark Leonard's trial began in June 2015.
 His defense team admitted that the blaze had been intentionally set, but told jurors it was only intended to be a small fire and that murder was never his intention.
 The defense said that what became the Richmond Hill explosion was only supposed to be a "stupid and selfish insurance fraud that went horribly wrong", adding, "Precautions were taken to ensure people weren't harmed."
 The case was expected to be the largest and most expensive trial in Marion County history.
 Prosecutors expected to submit nearly 3,000 pieces of evidence, and potentially call up to 175 witnesses.

 Mark Leonard was found guilty on all 53 counts, including murder and felony murder charges, on July 14.
-He was sentenced to life in prison plus 75 years without parole on August 14, 2015.
+He was sentenced to two consecutive life sentences plus 75 years without parole on August 14, 2015.
 He died on January 30, 2018, at an Indianapolis hospital, aged 48, of natural causes.
 Bob Leonard was convicted on all 51 counts, including murder and conspiracy to commit arson, on February 24, 2016.
 He was sentenced to two life sentences without parole, as well as 70 years from other charges, on March 18, 2016.

 Monserrate Shirley pled guilty to conspiracy to commit arson.
 Her attorneys argued that she was trapped in an abusive relationship and was coerced by Mark Leonard into participating in the crime.
 Psychologist Dr. Stephanie Callaway diagnosed her with dependent personality disorder, but stated under cross-examination that, while the diagnosis explains Shirley's actions, it does not absolve her of responsibility.
 Shirley was sentenced to 50 years in prison, the maximum possible under her plea agreement, on December 20, 2016.
 She is serving her sentence at Indiana Women's Prison in Indianapolis.
-Her earliest possible release date is December 19, 2037—when she will be 72 years old.
+Her earliest possible release date is December 19, 2037, when she will be 72 years old.

 Gary Thompson pled guilty to conspiracy to commit arson and was sentenced to 30 years in prison.
 Glenn Hults received a three-year sentence.